stilldavid/userland-book/programmerthink/index.md

 If I want the freedom to execute many different sorts of commands against this set of poems, it begins to seem that I need a model.

+I just ran `dict model`.
+It's a word with many fascinating definitions, but my favorite of the bunch is probably this bit of ridiculous, eye-glazing
+prolixity:

+     9. An abstract and often simplified conceptual representation of the workings of a system of objects in the real world, which often includes mathematical or logical objects and relations representing the objects and relations in the real-world system, and constructed for the purpose of explaining the workings of the system or predicting its behavior under hypothetical conditions; as, the administration's model of the United States economy predicts budget surpluses for the next fifteen years;
+        different models of the universe assume different values for the cosmological constant; models of proton structure have grown progressively more complex in the past century.
+        [PJC]

+This one is also pretty good:

+    From The Free On-line Dictionary of Computing (26 July 2010) [foldoc]:

+     1. <simulation> A description of observed or predicted behaviour of some system, simplified by ignoring certain details.
+Models allow complex {systems}, both existent and merely specified, to be understood and their behaviour predicted.
+A model may give incorrect descriptions and predictions for situations outside the realm of its intended use.
+A model may be used as the basis for {simulation}.

+When programmers talk about a model, they often mean something that people in the sciences would recognize:  We find ways to represent the arrangement of facts so that we can think about them.
+A structured representation of things often means that we can _change_ those things, or at least derive new understanding of them.

+This is all a long way of saying that in software, it's useful to describe and symbolize what you want to change or understand.
+A few times a week, I find myself asking someone "is that modeled anywhere?", by which I usually mean something like "is it possible for the software to answer the question you'd have to ask of it to solve that problem?"